 The first edition of the Geneva Trialogue took place on 15 November 2016 and focused on the potential dividends offered by the digital revolution in knowledge production and education.

-The second edition was held on 21 January 2019 and explored ways to collaborate on scaling SDG education.
-It was jointly organised by the University of Geneva through its Geneva Tsinghua Initiative, UNITAR and XueTang X, the biggest MOOC producer in China.
-The GTI brought a decidedly more dynamic format to the event, through keynote talks, showcasing of projects, cross-cutting panel discussions, topical workshops and networking opportunities.
+The second edition of the Geneva Trialogue was held on 21 January 2019 and explored ways to scale SDG education.
+It was jointly organised by the University of Geneva, UNITAR and XuetangX.